bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

-A template file in this project called "SC_part_table.txt" can be used by the sfdisk tool to create the same partition layout on a hard drive as a native Seagate Central hard drive.
+A template file in this project called "SC_part_table.txt" can be used by the sfdisk tool to create the same partition layout on a hard drive as a native Seagate Central.
+This layout allocates all the "free" space at the end of the drive to the Data partition.
+(N.B.
+Advanced users could modify the partition table by editing this file appropriately.)

 The partiton table can be applied to drive sdX using the commands below.
 Remember to substitute your actual target drive name for sdX.
 Run partprobe after the command has executed to force your system to re-read the partition table.

-    # cat SC_part_table.txt | sfdisk --force /dev/sdX
+    cat SC_part_table.txt | sfdisk --force /dev/sdX
-    # partprobe
+    partprobe

-Here is an example of the command output of the sfdisk command.

-    # cat SC_part_table.txt | sfdisk --force /dev/sdX
-    Checking that no-one is using this disk right now ...
-OK

-    Disk /dev/sdX: 149.05 GiB, 160041885696 bytes, 312581808 sectors
-    Disk model: 00AVJS-63WNA0
-    Units: sectors of 1 * 512 = 512 bytes
-    Sector size (logical/physical): 512 bytes / 512 bytes
-    I/O size (minimum/optimal): 4096 bytes / 33553920 bytes

-    >>> Script header accepted.
-    >>> Script header accepted.
-    >>> Script header accepted.
-    >>> Script header accepted.
-    >>> Created a new GPT disklabel (GUID: F5526D62-EA0C-154D-8E51-DD308EA1B2D3).
-    /dev/sdX1: Created a new partition 1 of type 'Microsoft basic data' and of size 20 MiB.
-    /dev/sdX2: Created a new partition 2 of type 'Microsoft basic data' and of size 20 MiB.
-    /dev/sdX3: Created a new partition 3 of type 'Microsoft basic data' and of size 1 GiB.
-    /dev/sdX4: Created a new partition 4 of type 'Microsoft basic data' and of size 1 GiB.
-    /dev/sdX5: Created a new partition 5 of type 'Microsoft basic data' and of size 1 GiB.
-    /dev/sdX6: Created a new partition 6 of type 'Linux swap' and of size 1 GiB.
-    /dev/sdX7: Created a new partition 7 of type 'Microsoft basic data' and of size 1 GiB.
-    /dev/sdX8: Created a new partition 8 of type 'Linux LVM' and of size 144 GiB.
-    /dev/sdX9: Done.

-    New situation:
-    Disklabel type: gpt
-    Disk identifier: F5526D62-EA0C-154D-8E51-DD308EA1B2D3

-    Device        Start       End   Sectors  Size Type
-    /dev/sdX1      2048     43007     40960   20M Microsoft basic data
-    /dev/sdX2     43008     83967     40960   20M Microsoft basic data
-    /dev/sdX3     83968   2181119   2097152    1G Microsoft basic data
-    /dev/sdX4   2181120   4278271   2097152    1G Microsoft basic data
-    /dev/sdX5   4278272   6375423   2097152    1G Microsoft basic data
-    /dev/sdX6   6375424   8472575   2097152    1G Linux swap
-    /dev/sdX7   8472576  10569727   2097152    1G Microsoft basic data
-    /dev/sdX8  10569728 312581774 302012047  144G Linux LVM

-    The partition table has been altered.
-    Calling ioctl() to re-read partition table.
-    Syncing disks.

 Each partition on the drive must now be formatted using the commands listed below.
 Note the file system options specified with the "-O" parameter are designed to exactly match those used on a Seagate Central drive.

-Also note that the "mkswap" and the last "mkfs.ext4" command use a non standard 65536 byte page size because the Linux operating system on a Seagate Central uses a non standard 64K memory page size.
+Also note that the "mkswap" for partition 6 and the "mkfs.ext4" command for the data partition use a non standard 65536 byte page size.
+This is because the Linux operating system on a Seagate Central uses a non standard 64K memory page size.

     # Partitions 1 and 2 use ext2
     mkfs.ext2 -F -O none,ext_attr,resize_inode,dir_index,filetype,sparse_super /dev/sdX1